marcinus/knotx-fragments-chrome-extension/README.md

 - The data that was part of the Knot.x snippet is surrounded by special comments with auto-generated IDs.
 This is mainly used by the tool to provide highlighting functionality.
 - The script tag with a JSON inside precedes the fragment content.
 All important data is stored here.
 It mainly contains information about the processing of the fragment nodes: which nodes were triggered, what transition they activated, how much time they took etc.

+### JSON parsing.
+Instead of html document, you can get json file.
+Our extension provide recognizing functionality, to support this type of data.
+In csase of json our extension wok exactly the same like in case of html file from user's point of view.

 ### HTML parsing

 The chrome extension uses 3 parsers to read the fragment data in HTML.